oa-device/Dullahan/README.md

 ## Overview

 Dullahan is an internal multi-platform video analysis system designed for Mac and Ubuntu, leveraging YOLO-based object detection to process multiple video streams in real-time.
 It builds upon the existing oaTracker project, focusing on local data processing to respect privacy by not uploading or storing images in the cloud.
-The project now uses Docker for improved consistency and easier deployment across different environments.
+The project uses a hybrid approach, with the tracker module running as a native Python application and the orchestrator and proxy components containerized using Docker for improved consistency and easier deployment.

 ## Table of Contents